 Is the UK the world’s biggest exporter of legal cannabis, or what?

-Transform Drug Policy Foundation, a registered non-profit charity based in the UK and working in drug policy reform, reports to the BBC that the government is denying the potential medicinal properties of marijuana while, at the same time, supervising “the world’s biggest government-licensed medical cannabis production and export market.”
+Transform Drug Policy Foundation, a registered non-profit charity based in the UK and working in drug policy reform, reports to the BBC that the government is denying the potential medicinal properties of marijuana (that can be administered on patients at heroin detox to cure their mental illness) while, at the same time, supervising “the world’s biggest government-licensed medical cannabis production and export market.”
 Yes, the substance is banned in the UK.
 However, INCB (the United Nation’s International Narcotics Control Board) reports 95 tons worth of legal cannabis production in 2016.
 Accounting for nearly 45% of the world’s legal total output, this makes the United Kingdom the largest exporter of cannabis-based medicines in the world.

 Next in line, right after the UK, is Canada, with its 85 tons of production.
 However, this is not the only surprising thing about potential Canadian exports.
 OEC reports from 2017 name Canada as the top exporter of bovine semen for artificial insemination to overseas countries – £45.1m ($60.2 million) worth of bovine semen, to be exact.
 And – surprise-surprise – the top importer was the UK!